Carbon-Labs/whitepapers/avatar.md

 11. [Roadmap](#roadmap)

 ## Disclaimer <a name="disclaimer"></a>
-While this document does not preclude [Genesys Labs](#genesys-labs) from offering holders of AVATAR tokens a share of the revenue generated from the commercial applications of the AVATAR ecosystem, such offer, if any, and the extent thereof will be at the sole and absolute discretion of Genesys Labs.
+While this document does not preclude [Carbon Labs](#carbon-labs) from offering holders of AVATAR tokens a share of the revenue generated from the commercial applications of the AVATAR ecosystem, such offer, if any, and the extent thereof will be at the sole and absolute discretion of Genesys Labs.

 ## Introduction to AVATAR <a name="introduction"></a>
 AVATAR puts you back in control of your online identity!
 You should be able to access the internet freely without having to give up your personal information.